European Factors to Watch-Futures higher ahead of new-year open

 * Dow -0.12 pct, S&P -0.09 pct, Nasdaq +0.25 pct (Updates to afternoon)

-The euro was trading at 29-month lows in Asia after the head of the European Central Bank fanned expectations it would take bolder steps on stimulus this month, underlining the U.S. dollar's expanding yield advantage.
+The euro fell to its lowest level in 4-1/2 years versus the dollar on Friday, after the head of the European Central Bank fanned expectations it would take bolder steps on stimulus this month.

 The following are some of the factors that may move European stocks on Friday: